KrySeyt/Database/readme.md

 Create a graphical interpretation of the result using graphs, pie charts and histograms.

 Find out the growth of employees with a certain title by year and make a forecast about their number for the next two years

+# Requirements, architecture, database schema
+You can find it in `/docs/`